AhmadMajid/ms_challenge/README.md

-# marley_spoon_challenge
+# ms_challenge

-Tech test for Marley Spoon
+Tech test for MS, please see localhost:3000/recipes for the recipes index.

 ## Installation